feltus/PythonRNA2Protein/README.md

 ```

 ### Step 4.
 Use your Python code from Task A to transcribe all DNA CDS sequences into single concatenated RNA sequence file in FASTA format and translate all the RNA sequences into a single concatenated protein sequence file in FASTA format.

+### Step 5.
+Verify that the input (RNA) and output (PROTEIN) sequences are correct and then turn in your jupyter notebook in Canvas.